 - Where you keep your important documents

-Now, write it all down somewhere, and share it.
+Now, get all this information in one place, and share it.
 File it under “Boring, but Important”.
 Then go enjoy your summer!